-The winter steelhead season is when most anglers give up but I’ve had some of my best days in January and February.
+The winter season is when most anglers give up, but I’ve had some of my best days in January and February.
 As long as the river is not frozen solid or not full of slush, you can catch steelhead.

-Anglers believe that once the water hits a certain temperature, like 38f, the steelhead stop biting.
-However, I have found that this is not the full story and if you understand steelhead and how temperatures affect them you can catch just as many steelhead in 37f as you can in 47f.
+Anglers believe that once the water hits a certain temperature, like 37F, the steelhead will stop biting.
+However, I have found that this is not the full story, and if you understand steelhead and how temperatures affect them, you can catch just as many steelhead in 37f as you can in 47f.

 I discuss all of this in great detail on my page, Winter Fishing For Steelhead.

 The Spring Season

-many anglers associate spring with the steelhead runs and the spring steelhead season is a great time to be on the water fishing for steelhead.
+Many anglers associate spring with the steelhead runs, and the spring season is a great time to be on the water fishing for steelhead.

-I split the spring steelhead into 3 groups and understanding each group and how and where to fish for them will mean that you will catch a lot more steelhead.
+I split the spring steelhead into three groups, and understanding each group and how and where to fish for them will mean that you can catch a lot more steelhead.

-The first group of steelhead are the early steelhead that come in just after the ice goes out or as river temperatures start to rise.
+The first group of steelhead is the early steelhead that comes in just after the ice goes out or as river temperatures start to rise.
 I target these fish a certain way.
-The second group of steelhead are the spawners which I don’t target but these spawners offer a unique opportunity to catch a lot of steelhead if you know what you are doing.
+The second group of steelhead are the spawners, which I don’t target at all, but these spawners offer a unique opportunity to catch a lot of steelhead if you know what you are doing.

 The third group of steelhead are the steelhead that have finished spawning and are resting and recuperating or dropping back to the lake.

-I discuss my methods for catching each of these spring steelhead groups in more in-depth and why it matters on my page Spring Steelhead Fishing.
+I discuss my methods for catching each of these spring steelhead groups in more detail and why it matters on my page Spring Steelhead Fishing.

-Got A Question Or Comment About Steelhead Seasons
+Got A Question Or Comment About Steelhead Fishing Seasons

 I go into a lot of detail on the spring, fall, and winter steelhead fishing pages, so be sure to check them out if you want to maximize your success throughout the steelhead seasons.